 Yesterday.
-A morning spent walking through mental mud as I tried to marshall further thoughts regarding the proposed conference.
+A morning spent walking through mental mud as I tried to marshal further thoughts regarding the proposed conference.
 My intolerances to certain foods periodically give rise to cognitive malfunctions, such that I have to be very deliberate in my reasoning and actions — which can be taxing.
-In the afternoon, I completed the new sound system array for the notional performable dimension of [‘The Talking Bible’] project.
+In the afternoon, I completed the new sound system array for the notional performable dimension of ‘The Talking Bible’ project.
 This system is simple and portable (relative to others that I’ve conceived over the years).
 But it’s still darned heavy.
 (I need roadies.):

-In the evening, I attended the NTL performance of Iva van Hove’s theatrical realisation of Luchino Visconti’s 1943 film Obsession.
+In the evening, I attended the NT Live performance of Iva van Hove’s theatrical realisation of Luchino Visconti’s 1943 film Obsession.
 Hove is one of the most intelligent, deliberate, visual, and innovative directors in contemporary theatre.

 Today.
 8.30 am: Letters to write, postings to release, and schedules to resolve.
 9.30 am: studiology.
 The system was put through its trials: